1. Getting Started

 - Email: email@example.com

 If you have a problem or complaint, please let us know.
 We will respond to a complaint as soon as possible, but within 10 working days to let you know who is responsible for managing your complaint.
 We will also try to resolve the complaint within 10 working days.
 When this is not possible, we will contact you within that time to let you know how long it will take to resolve the complaint.
-If you believe that we have not adequately dealt with your complaint, you may complain to the Australian Information Commissioner, whose contact details are found on their website at http://www.oaic.gov.au/.
+If you believe that we have not adequately dealt with your complaint, you may complain to, where we are located in Australia, the Australian Information Commissioner(http://www.oaic.gov.au/) or, where we are located in New Zealand, the New Zealand Privacy Commissioner (http://www.privacy.org.nz/your-rights/how-to-complain), or refer to your local privacy authority.

 The services that Practice Insight provides are always evolving and the form and nature of the services that Practice Insight provides may change from time to time without prior notice to you.
 In addition, Practice Insight may stop (permanently or temporarily) providing the Websites (or any features within its services) to you or to users generally and may not be able to provide you with prior notice.
 We also retain the right to create limits on use at our sole discretion at any time without prior notice to you.